 - arranging for someone to drive you home after the procedure

-You will probably remain awake during the transplant, but you may receive a sedative to help you relax.
-A local anesthetic will be injected around the eye to prevent pain and to keep your eye muscles from moving.
+You’ll probably remain awake during the transplant, but you may receive a sedative to help you relax.
+Your surgeon will inject local anesthetic around the eye to prevent pain and to keep your eye muscles from moving.

-The surgery is performed using a microscope.
+The surgery involves using a microscope.
 Your surgeon will remove a small, round piece of your cornea with a cutting instrument called a trephine.

-The new cornea, cut to fit, is set in place and sewn in with ultra-fine thread that remains in place until the eye is completely healed.
-(Later, this thread is easily removed in a doctor’s office.)
+Your surgeon will place your new cornea, cut to fit, and will sew it in with an ultra-fine thread that remains in place until your eye completely heals.
+Your doctor will easily remove this thread later.

-The procedure takes approximately one to two hours, with an additional hour or two in the recovery room.
+The procedure takes approximately one to two hours.
+You’ll spend an additional one or two hours in the recovery room.

-You will be able to go home the same day as your surgery.
+You’ll be able to go home the same day as your surgery.
 You may feel some soreness and will most likely wear an eye patch or gauze over the affected eye for up to four days.
-Do not rub your eyes.
-Your doctor will prescribe eye drops and, in some cases, oral medications to help with healing and to prevent rejection or infection.
+Don’t rub your eyes.
+Your doctor will prescribe eye drops and possibly oral medications to help with healing and to prevent rejection or infection.

 Seek medical attention immediately if you experience any of these symptoms:

-Corneal transplant is a relatively safe procedure, but risks include:
+Corneal transplant is a relatively safe procedure, but its risks include:

 Your body may reject the transplanted tissue.
-Approximately 20 percent of patients reject their donor corneas, according to the National Eye Institute (NEI).
-A study supported by NEI suggests that in high-risk patients, this rate may be improved by matching blood type rather than tissue type.
+Approximately 20 percent of patients reject their donor corneas, according to the NEI.

-In many cases, rejection can be controlled with steroid eye drops.
-The risk of rejection decreases over time, but it does not completely go away.
+In many cases, steroid eye drops can control rejection.
+The risk of rejection decreases over time, but it doesn’t completely go away.